Expats in Berlin: Everything You Need to Know

 If you frequently use public transport, it’s also possible to buy a weekly, yearly, or monthly ticket.
 And it’s pretty affordable—a monthly three-zone pass costs only €107.

 As we’ve already mentioned, Berlin is also a massively cycle-friendly city.
 If you want to zip around exclusively by bike, you won’t find many better cities than this.
+Just make sure you know these rules for cycling in Germany before hopping on that bike.

 Best of all, Berlin has lots of excellent public transport schemes.
 If you have a long-term ticket, you can sometimes bring a friend with you for free… and it’s also often possible to ride with dogs and bikes.